bigbagy/NLP-document-parsing-and-clustering/README.md

 Finance & credit

-The word tokenization and K-means clustering did a good job to find key words and cluster files based on content.\
+The word tokenization and K-means clustering did a good job to extract key words from files and cluster files based on content dimilarity

-All chapters related to the same topics are clustered correctly.

-Even the pdf file describing movie plot of "pride and prejudice" movie is clustered correctly with its book chapters.

-The 2-D visualization also gives illustration of clustering success, all nearby file points are labeled with same color, suggesting strongly that clustering algorithm did group similar points together
+The 2-D visualization gives more intuitive illustration of clustering, nearby file points are grouped to same colors, suggesting sccessful clustering

 ### Discussion of future improvements

-This project only gives a preliminary demo of what can be done, several areas can be improved in future:
+This project gives a preliminary demo of what can be done, several areas can be further improved:

-the file parser only accept .pdf .txt .docx .pptx formats,  more robust parsers can be built to accept more file formats and online text source text feeds such as tweeter or wiki api
+the file parser can be imrpoved to accept more file formats and to include online text sources such as tweeter/wikipedia api

-currently the parser can not process image contents in files, may add modules to extract text from image (such mudoles such as pytesseract)
+image text extraction module such as pytesseract can be added to the file parser to support parsing text from embedded images in files

-the nltk.tokenize POS tagger only support English, it works OK-ish for some european languages, but may need to find better tokenizers to better support French and German files\
+currently the nltk POS tokenizer support English, it also works OK for most european languages, but the support for foreign languages still can be improved by adding dedicated modules for foreign languages

-the error handling mechanism could be improved, more error hangling tests are required
+the current error handling mechanism could be improved, more error testings are needed

-an outlier detection/removal mechanism can be added before K-means
+outlier detection/removal mechanism can be added before K-means to improve clustering accuracy